dart-lang/site-www/src/_tutorials/libraries/shared-pkgs.md

  2. Edit `pubspec.yaml`.

- 3. In the dependencies section, add the string you copied from pub.dartlang.org.
+ 3. In the dependencies section, add the string you copied from the Package site.
 Be careful to keep the indentation the same; YAML is picky!
 For example:

     {% prettify yaml %}